 1. Indoor sack race

-When your children cannot step out of the house but are restless, a good sack race helps to use their energy.
-A few jumps and hops and they will be tired and happy.
+When your children cannot step out of the house but are restless, indoor games for kids, such as a sack race, can help them use their energy.
+A few jumps and hops will make them tired and happy.

 You will need: